Oliver-BE/transit-gdp-project/README.md

 # Transit GDP Project
 An exploration of predicting GDP per capita from transit statistics with an interactive Shiny app and R package containing our full dataset (aggregation of 30 different datasets)

-**Note about Reproducibility**
+## Shiny App

-All the steps necessary to reproduce our results can be found by knitting our `Technical-Report.Rmd`.
+Our Shiny app can be found at the following link: https://jonah.shinyapps.io/test/

- ---
+## R Package dataset

-## Variable Definitions
+### Variable Definitions
 **`msa_id`**
 Msa_id is a numeric code that uniquely identifies all metropolitan and micropolitan statistical geographic areas for which the Census Bureau tabulates data.
 This is identical to the census' 'GEOid.2'.